How to Claim Benefits for Unemployment in Maryland

 Note: Partially employed workers who are searching for full-time jobs can also obtain a reduced amount of weekly UI benefits in Maryland.

-Continuing to Claim Unemployment Benefits in Maryland
+How to Continue to Claim Unemployment Benefits in Maryland

 State employees who are claiming benefits for unemployment in Maryland are required to regularly file for UI payments on a weekly basis in order to recertify their eligibility for the program.
 The DLLR offers UI beneficiaries the option to either claim unemployment benefits regularly via the Webcert online system or by phone through the Telecert system.
 Note that Sunday is the first day you can request federal unemployment benefits for the previous week.